These thick and fluffy protein pancakes make a healthy and wholesome breakfast. No flour, high fiber, and ready in minutes.

 - Super easy.
 These pancakes are so easy to prepare.
 Without waiting and resting times or making buttermilk, you can make these pancakes in under 10 minutes.

-- Fluffy.
+- Perfect texture.
 Protein pancakes get a bad rap for being dense and dry.
-But this recipe makes the fluffiest protein pancakes.
+But like my banana protein pancakes, these are ultra thick and fluffy.

 - Oats.
 I prefer using old-fashioned or rolled oats for this recipe.
-Steel-cut oats have a slightly tough texture and may result in dense pancakes.
+Steel-cut oats have a slightly tough texture and won’t break down in the batter.

 - Vanilla extract.
 To flavor the batter.